Ikedi Ohakim: Early political career

 Ohakim was appointed Commissioner for Commerce, Industry and Tourism of Imo State from 1992 to 1993 under governor Evan Enwerem.
 The government was removed from office by the military regime headed by General Sani Abacha.

-He was one of the founding members of the People's Democratic Party (PDP) in Imo State, and remained a PDP member until November 2006, when he transferred to the Progressive Peoples Alliance (PPA).
+He was one of the founding members of the People's Democratic Party (PDP) in Imo State, and remained a PDP member until November 2006, when he switched membership to the Progressive Peoples Alliance (PPA).

 He ran for governor of Imo State on the PPA platform in April 2007.

 Ohakim had aspired to be the PDP governorship candidate, but claimed that he pulled out because of what he described as "commercialization" of the party ticket, deciding to run for another party instead.
 He said there was little ideological difference between the PDP and the PPA.

 After widespread violence broke out during voting on 14 April 2007, the Independent National Electoral Commission cancelled the election and rescheduled it for 28 April 2007.
 Ohakim was declared the victor of the second election.
 His opponent Martins Agbaso of the All Progressives Grand Alliance (APGA) challenged the decision, claiming he was leading when the first election was cancelled, and claiming other irregularities.

 After protracted legal battles, on 16 December 2009 the Appeal Court in Abuja ordered a fresh trial.